 CloudIBN Launches Specialised Mobile VAPT Services for the US App Economy

-CloudIBN launches specialized Mobile VAPT services to secure the US app economy with targeted, high-impact vulnerability assessments.MAIMI, FL, UNITED STATES, June 26, 2025 /EINPresswire.com/ -- In response to rising mobile threats and increasing reliance on app-driven experiences, CloudIBN, a premier global cybersecurity and compliance firm, proudly announces the rollout of its Specialised Mobile Vulnerability Assessment and Penetration Testing (VA&PT) Services dedicated to the US App Economy.
+CloudIBN launches specialized Mobile VAPT services for the US app economy, ensuring secure and resilient mobile applications.MAIMI, FL, UNITED STATES, June 27, 2025 /EINPresswire.com/ -- In response to rising mobile threats and increasing reliance on app-driven experiences, CloudIBN, a premier global cybersecurity and compliance firm, proudly announces the rollout of its Specialised Mobile Vulnerability Assessment and Penetration Testing (VA&PT) Services dedicated to the US App Economy.
 With the mobile landscape now a cornerstone of modern business, CloudIBN’s targeted VAPT Services are designed to proactively detect, exploit, and remediate vulnerabilities, ensuring robust protection for users, revenue, and brand reputation.

 The Critical Need for Mobile App Security